Ruuebn/Algoritmer-og-datastrukturer/notes/radixsort.md

             1: 1465
             out: 273, 383, 462, 722, 1465
         - Note that we did not have to sort the contents of the buckets, it happened by itself
+        - The buckets may be implemented as queues, since you need the FIFO structure for it to make sense when you put the items back into the original list

 Bucket sort
     - Make buckets with an identifier for each item from your list